 The key to making the preview text successful – make it interesting and appealing, but don’t give too much away.

 If you’re confused about what the preview text is, take a look at your phone – you’ll see a certain number of characters below each email.

-Basically, if you start your email with an obvious level of sales-like messaging, your email will be deleted.
+Basically, if you write email copy with an obvious level of sales-like messaging, your email will be deleted.

 Make it conversational, and don’t give too much away.
 This will make the user have little reason to fully open your email.

 Don’t forget, if you make a promise in the preview, make sure you follow up.
 Don’t just lure them in, to just let them down – that will (rightly) lead to them unsubscribing from your mailing list.

 Use it as a little taste to what’s inside the email.
 If it’s interesting to them, they’ll click on it.